wanhsiu/portfolio/src/pages/projects/discourse-magazine.md

 date: 2021-06-19T13:16:20.101Z
 projectDate: 2021-06-19T13:16:20.115Z
 description: >-
-  Discourse is a bi — annual magazine that focuses on water with a design sensibility by bringing a diverse community together to discuss sustainable and human — centric solutions to solve the future of water.
+  Discourse is a bi-annual magazine that focuses on water with a design sensibility by bringing a diverse community together to discuss sustainable and human-centric solutions to solve the future of water.
 Covering topics from sustainable objects, innovations, to infrastructures.\

   \